faresrauf/intuned_cli_demo/README.md

 `yarn deploy` <project-name>

-- <project-name>: Optional project name that overrides the one on the intuned.json file
+- project-name: Optional project name that overrides the one on the intuned.json file
 - Options (optinal):
   - --workspace-id: Overrides the workspace id specified in the intuned.json file setting
   - --api-key: Overrides the api key provided by the environment var.